mgijo/mgijo/README.md

 Microsoft 365 Defender (XDR)

-- 🌱 I would like to share with you some of the common challenges/solutions while working with customers from these products.
+- 🌱 I would like to share with you all some of the common challenges/solutions while working with customers from these products.

 <!---
 //- 💞️ I’m looking to collaborate on ...